Hindi Tamil

 ___________

 Bg.
-2.1 – Saïjaya said to Dhåtaräñöra:: Thus, seeing Arjuna become overwhelmed with compassion (his eyes full of tears and his mind overcome with grief), Madhusüdanah (Kåñëa) spoke the following words.
+2.1 – Saïjaya said to Dhåtaräñöra:: Seeing Arjuna become overwhelmed with compassion, his eyes full of tears and his mind overcome with grief, Madhusüdanah (Kåñëa) spoke the following words.

 Bg.
-2.2, 3 – The Supreme Personality of Godhead said: O Arjuna, in the hour of crisis from where these lamentations have come upon you?
-It does not befit a man who knows the actual goal of life; nor it leads you to higher destination but to infamy.
+2.2, 3 – The Supreme Personality of Godhead said: In the hour of crisis from where these lamentations have come upon you, O Arjuna?
+It does not befit a man, who knows the actual goal of life nor it leads you to higher destination but to infamy.

 Bg.
 2.4, 5 – O Madhusüdana!
-How can I counterattack my worshipable elders like Bhéñma and Droëa with my arrows?
-It would be better to earn my livelihood by begging than to live at the cost of their lives.
-Eventhough they are yearning for worldly gains, they are our superiors.
-If they are killed, then everything that we may enjoy will be tainted with blood.
+How can I counter-attack my worshipable elders like Grandfather Bhéñma and Dronacharya with my arrows?
+It would be better to live by begging than to live at the cost of their lives.
+Eventhough they are yearning for worldly-gains, they are our superiors.
+If they are murdered, then everything we may enjoy will be tainted with blood.

 1

 Bg.
-2.6, 7 – I am unable to understand which one is better, O Kåñëa – conquering them or being conquered by them.
-Now, I am totally confused about my prescribed duties because of my miserly weakness and I have lost all of my composure.
-In this condition, I am asking You for certain which one is better and taking the complete shelter of You as a surrendered disciple.
-Please instruct me.
+2.6, 7 – I am unable to understand which one is better, O Kåñëa – conquering them? or being conquered by them?
+I am totally confused about my prescribed duties because of my miserly weakness and I have lost altogether my composure.
+In this condition, I am asking You for certain what is better for me.
+I am taking the complete shelter of You as a surrendered disciple, please instruct me.

 Bg.
-2.8 – I am not finding any means to drive away this grief which is drying up my senses and it cannot be dispelled even if I win a prosperous and unrivaled kingdom like demigods.
+2.8 – I am not understanding how to drive away this grief which is drying up my senses and it cannot be dispelled even if I win a prosperous and unrivaled kingdom like demigods.

 Bg.
-2.11 – The Supreme Personality of Godhead said: O Arjuna, though you are speaking learned words you are lamenting for something not worthy of grief.
+2.11 – The Supreme Personality of Godhead said: Though you are speaking like a learned, you are lamenting for something not worthy of grief.
 One who is learned, laments neither for the living nor for the dead.

 Bg.
-2.12 – Certainly never was there a time when I did not exist nor you or all these kings, and never in the future will any of us cease to be.
+2.12 – Certainly, never was there a time when I did not exist or you or all these kings, and never in the future will any of us cease to be.
+[Note: The living being (soul) never dies, only the material body repeatedly takes birth and dies.]

 Bg.
-2.13 – As the (embodied) conditioned living being transmigrates in the current material body from the boyhood to youth and to the old age, similarly at the time of death it transmigrates into another material body.
+2.13 – As the (embodied-fallen-conditioned) living being transmigrates in the current material body from the childhood to youth and to the old age, similarly at the time of death it transmigrates into another material body.
 One who is learned, does not get bewildered by such a change.
-[The term ’embodied’ means ‘that which is enwrapped by the body’.]

 Bg.
-2.14 – The nonpermanent appearance and disappearance of happiness and distress (due to the reactions of one’s past activities), O Kaunteya, are like the appearance and disappearance of summer and winter seasons.
-They are only experienced because of one’s sense perception, O Bhärata.
+2.14 – The appearance of happiness and distress (because of the reactions of one’s past activities) are like the appearance and disppearance of summer and winter seasons, O Kaunteya.
+They are experienced, O Bhärata, only because of one’s sense perception.
 You should learn to tolerate them, without being disturbed.

 2

 Bg.
-2.22 – As one accepts his new clothes (by giving up his old one), similarly the conditioned living being accepts a new material body (by giving up his current one).
+2.15 to 22 – As one wears a new clothes by giving up his old one, similarly the fallen-conditioned living being accepts a new material body by giving up his current one.

 3